cripsisxyz/swisshealth/README.md

 1. Downloading the needed files / databases for building a dataset
 2. Cooking the dataset, mixing and transforming data
 3. Loading the dataset into a database
-4. Representing the data using Datasette as an analysis tool

 ## 🔁 Current pipelines